iLoveTux/moon.py/README.md

     4. IPython
     5. PyInstaller
     6. pip
+    7. pexpect
-    7. more to come as I think of them
+    8. more to come as I think of them
 4. provide a place to put executable scripts (like `bin` or `scripts`)
 5. If you can think of anything else you'd like to see, please open an issue on GitHub or better yet a Pull Request